Sleep Medicine Fellowship

 Didactic Training for Fellows

 We hold a twice weekly sleep conference for formal didactic teaching on sleep medicine topics, clinical case presentations, journal club, and presentation of research data.
-You are also expected to attend a monthly respiratory failure conference that entails case presentation and polysomnogram interpretation, with discussion of unique inpatient cases from the Bellevue or Tisch Hospital respiratory failure services.
+You are also expected to attend a monthly respiratory failure conference that focuses on case presentation and polysomnogram interpretation, with discussion of unique inpatient cases from the Bellevue or Tisch Hospital respiratory failure services.

 A variety of clinical and research conferences in sleep medicine are available throughout NYU Langone.
 A schedule is emailed to fellows at the start of each week.
 Conferences include, but are not limited to, grand rounds in our Division of Pulmonary, Critical Care, and Sleep Medicine and in the Departments of Neurology and Psychiatry.
 We encourage you to attend these conferences when topics are related to sleep medicine or are otherwise of interest.